-Network theories share the fundamental premise that individual behaviors and outcomes cannot be fully understood without reference to the social context facilitates and constrains access to resources and support.
-I have applied this insight to several substantive problems including domestic violence support, epidemic potential, and intervention evaluation.
+Network theories share the fundamental premise that individual behaviors and outcomes cannot be fully understood without reference to how the social context facilitates and constrains access to resources and support, and conversely protects and exposes the individual to risk.
+I have applied this insight to several substantive problems including the COVID-19 pandemic, substance use outcomes, and epidemic potential.

-I am looking for graduate students who are interested in social networks and who want to develop their technical skills and theoretical imagination.
+I am interested in collaborations with undergraduate and graduate students who are interested in social networks and who want to develop their technical skills and theoretical imagination.
 I am interested in working with students with a wide range of substantive interests as long as they are interested in taking a relational approach.

 Gauthier, G. Robin, Jeffrey Smith, Kelly L. Markowski, and Sela R. Harcey.
 In Press “Co-Use among Confidants: An examination of Polysubstance Use and Personal Relationships in Southeastern Nebraska”.
 At Addictive Behaviors.
 DOI: https://doi.org/10.1016/j.addbeh.2021.107116.
 Epub ahead of print.
 PMID: 34464327.

 Markowski, Kelly, Jeffrey Smith, G. Robin Gauthier, and Sela Harcey.
 2021.
 “Practical Problems and Positive Experiences with Ecological Momentary Assessment: Reflections from People Who Use Drugs.”
 The American Journal of Drug and Alcohol Abuse, 1-8.